Ultimate Travel Trailer Maintenance Checklist for DIY RVers [by RVers]

 Should I use a Tire Pressure Monitoring System (TPMS)?

 This is a widely debated topic on Facebook as well.
-The TPMS religion will make you believe your are evil if you don’t use a TPMS.
-However, we tried one, a less expensive one from Amazon which we would NOT recommend, and did not like it.
-In fact, we had a blow out with the TPMS system.
+The TPMS religion will make you believe you are evil if you don’t use a TPMS.
+However, we tried one, a less expensive one from Amazon, which we would NOT recommend, and we did not like it.
+In fact, we had a blowout with the TPMS system.

-Granted our blowout was because the TPMS sensor was attached to a rubber valve stem rather than a metal valve stem.
+Granted, our blowout was caused by the TPMS sensor being attached to a rubber valve stem rather than a metal valve stem.
 Who knew?
 Anyway, the weight of the TPMS sensor was too much for the stem and presto, we had a blowout.

 Even after the blowout, the TPMS continued to register that the tire had air pressure.
 Clearly, the system we purchased was junk!

 There are great TPMS in the marketplace.
-In our view it’s a personal choice if you want to spend the money on a TPMS system.
+In our view, it’s a personal choice whether you want to spend money on a TPMS system.

 Inspecting Your Travel Trailer’s Wheel Lug Nuts